 The Jesuits, or Society of Jesus, are one of the largest religious orders in the Catholic Church.
 Founded in 1540 by St. Ignatius of Loyola, a Basque nobleman and soldier who found God in all things, the Jesuits have responded to human needs in a variety of ministries throughout the world.

 To effectively administer their worldwide operation, the Jesuits created geographical units called "provinces," each governed by a Jesuit priest who holds the title of Provincial Superior.
-Rockhurst is an apostolate of the Missouri Province of the Jesuits.
+Rockhurst is an apostolate of the Central and Southern Province of the Jesuits.

 Fulfilling Ignatius’ Vision